-The HELAA map showing the Edlesborough sites is contained in Annex A and the one showing the Northall sites is contained in Annex B.

-A more detailed assessment of each of the sites considered by the Steering Group to have at least some potential for housing development but not already approved, is contained in Annex C.
+- 4.2 The HELAA map showing the Edlesborough sites is contained in Annex A and the ones showing the Dagnall and Northall sites are contained in Annexes B and C respectively. - 4.3 A more detailed assessment of each of the sites considered by the Steering Group to have at least some potential for housing development is contained in Annex D.